yws-coder123/trae-memory-bank/README.md

 - **Cursor Editor**: Version 0.48 or higher is required.
 - **Custom Modes**: Feature must be enabled in Cursor (Settings → Features → Chat → Custom modes).
 - **AI Model**: Claude 3.7 Sonnet is recommended for best results, especially for CREATIVE mode's "Think" tool methodology.
-Other models may work, but their interpretations might vary, potentially requiring some trial and error.

 ### Step 1: Get the Files